KnpLabs/php-github-api/README.markdown

     $github->getUserApi()->unFollow('symfony');

-Returns an array of followed users as described in [http://develop.github.com/p/users.html](http://develop.github.com/p/users.html)
+Returns an array of followed users.

 ### Get repos that a specific user is watching

     $users = $github->getUserApi()->getWatchedRepos('ornicar');

-Returns an array of watched repos as described in [http://develop.github.com/p/users.html](http://develop.github.com/p/users.html)
+Returns an array of watched repos.

 ### Get the authenticated user emails